Deep Reinforcement Learning for Controlled Traversing of the Attractor Landscape of Boolean Models in the Context of Cellular Reprogramming: Introduction

+The existing structure- and dynamics-based state-of-the-art computational techniques are limited to small and mid-size networks due to the infamous state space explosion problem.
+They usually require the systems to facilitate some kind of decomposition.
+This however is often too restrictive for cellular reprogramming considerations.

-The application of reinforcement learning for controlling GRNs was pioneered by in~\cite{SPA13} with focus on how to control GRNs by avoiding undesirable states in terms of steady state probabilities of PBNs.
+The issue of scalability can be addressed by devising new methods based on deep reinforcement learning (DRL) techniques, which have proved very successful in decision problems characterised by huge state-action spaces.
+The application of reinforcement learning for controlling GRNs was pioneered in~\citep{SPA13} with focus on how to control GRNs by avoiding undesirable states in terms of steady state probabilities of PBNs.
 The main idea was to treat the time series gene expression samples as a~sequence of experience tuples and use a~batch version of Q-Learning to produce an~approximated policy over the experience tuples.
-Later, the BOAFQI-Sarsa method that does not require time series samples was devised in~\cite{NCB18}.
-A~batch reinforcement learning method, mSFQI, was proposed in~\cite{NBC20} for control based on probabilities of gene activity profiles.
-Recently, the study of~\cite{AYGV20} used a~Deep Q-Network with prioritised experience replay, for control of synchronous PBNs to drive the networks from a~particular state towards a~more desirable one.
-Finally, a~DRL-based approximate solution to the control problem in synchronous PBNs was proposed in~\cite{MCSW22}.
-The proposed method finds a~control strategy from any network state to a~specified target attractor using a~Double Deep Q-Network model.
+Later, the BOAFQI-Sarsa method that does not require time series samples was devised in~\citep{NCB18}.
+A~batch reinforcement learning method, mSFQI, was proposed in~\citep{NBC20} for control based on probabilities of gene activity profiles.
+Recently, the study of~\citep{AYGV20} used a~Deep Q-Network with prioritised experience replay, for control of synchronous PBNs to drive the networks from a~particular state towards a~more desirable one.
+Finally, a~DRL-based approximate solution to the control problem in synchronous PBNs was proposed in~\citep{MCSW22}.
+The proposed method finds a~control strategy from any network state to a~specified target attractor using a~Double Deep Q-Network.